borfast/arrispwgen/README.md

 ## Tested modems

-This is a list of modems for which this password generator generates valid passwords.
+This is a list of known modems for which this password generator generates valid passwords.
 If you know other models that work, please let me know in the comments below.

 * Arris CM820A